aisingapore/ai-practitioner-handbook/book/5-data-mgmt-exp-proc/eda-generic.md

-# Is there a core structure for performing exploratory data analysis in a systematic way?
+# Is there a systematic structure for performing exploratory data analysis?

 Contributor: Er YuYang, Senior AI Engineer